MuchemiKelvin/gate_of_memory/PROJECT_REQUIREMENTS_DOCUMENTATION.md

-# Gate of Memory - Project Requirements Documentation
+# Kardiverse Mobile - Project Requirements Documentation

 ## Project Objective
 Develop a new version of the offline Android APK with the following features: